Halalaluyafail3/MultiMapTemplate/README.md

 `Allocate` and `Free` shall work like the functions `malloc` and `free` with an extra `Map` argument, except that `Free` need not support being called with a null pointer.

 All invocations of the functions have sequence points between them.
 The state of the map's structure members is unspecified during an invocation of one of the functions (the structure members should not be changed), the purpose of the `Map` argument is to provide access to the fields defined in the `Extra` argument provided to `MAP_DECLARATION`.
 None of the functions should be invoked during an invocation of one of the functions, i.e. the functions are not re-entrant.
 If a macro invocation does not return, there is no safe way to deal with the map.
-For these reason, using `longjmp` to jump outside of the function call or accessing a global map from a function registered with `atexit`, `signal`, or other similar functions should be avoided.
+For these reasons, using `longjmp` to jump outside of the function call or accessing a global map from a function registered with `atexit`, `signal`, or other similar functions should be avoided.

 `MapLocate_##Name` is thread safe and signal safe (none of the provided functions will be invoked). `MapFind_##Name` and `MapFindNext_##Name` are thread safe and signal safe unless the `Hash` and `IsEqual` functions are not thread safe or not signal safe (`Allocate` and `Free` will not be invoked). `MapAdd_##Name`, `MapRemove_##Name`, and `MapClear_##Name` are never thread safe or signal safe and require external synchronization to be used from multiple threads or from inside and outside of a signal handler.